Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

 A _Generic_ data node has the read and the write functions defined by the user:

--   When read from a generic data node, Taipy runs the function defined by *read_fct* with parameters defined by *read_fct_params*.
+-   When reading from a generic data node, Taipy runs the function defined by *read_fct* with parameters defined by *read_fct_params*.
--   When write to a generic data node, Taipy runs the function defined by *write_fct* with parameters defined by *write_fct_params*.
+-   When writing to a generic data node, Taipy runs the function defined by *write_fct* with parameters defined by *write_fct_params*.

 ## In memory

 Since an _In memory_ data node stores data in RAM as a Python variable, the read / write methods are rather straightforward.

-When read from an In memory data node, Taipy returns whichever data stored in RAM corresponding to the data node.
+When reading from an In memory data node, Taipy returns whichever data stored in RAM corresponding to the data node.

 Correspondingly, In memory data node can write any data object that is valid data for a Python variable.